phaserjs/phaser-editor-template-nextjs/README.md

 # Phaser Editor Nextjs Template

-This is a Phaser Editor v4 project template that uses {template-name} for bundling.
+This is a Phaser Editor v4 project template that uses Nextjs for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.

 ### Versions